Colors: Bi, Tri, or Merle patterns in either red, black, or blue.

 Which drugs cause reactions?

 Ivermectin was the first drug recognized to cause a reaction, but it is far from the only one.
-Ivermectin at low dosage, as found in heartworm medications such as Heardguard.
+Ivermectin can be found in heartworm medications/preventatives and we recommend not using those products containing it.
 Other commonly administered drugs on the list include acepromazine and Imodium.
-Fortunately, there are alternative medications available if your dog requires treatment (we use Revolution, which also doubles as a flea and tick medication).
+Fortunately, there are alternative medications available.
+We use Interceptor Plus as a monthly dewormerand heartworm preventative and Nexgard as a monthly flea/tick preventative).

 Information from the Australian Shepherd Health and Genetics Institute.